dangoslen/dangoslen-me-site/content/blog/how-keeping-one-file-improved-my-teams-communication.md

 path: /one-file-improved-my-teams-communication
 date: 2021-05-07T00:00:00.000Z
 title: One File Improved My Team's Communication
 description: How maintaining one simple file in our repository improved how my team communicated about the software we built.
-tags: ["team","changelogs","software development lifecycle"]
+tags:
+  - team
+  - changelogs
+  - software development lifecycle
 ---

 ![](../assets/photo-nic-co-uk-nic-_IL9n-5Ou6c-unsplash.jpeg "Camera bringing a bright scene into focus")